La-Societe-Nouvelle/lsnstat/README.md

 # lsnstat
 R companion of 'La Societe Nouvelle' 'macro_data' API services

-The 'lsnstat' package was created to facilitate access to the 'macro_data' service of the 'La Societe Nouvelle' API.
+The 'lsnstat' package was created to facilitate access to the 'La Societe Nouvelle' API.

 It ensures a fully-disclosed access to all macro-level data used in the 'La Societe Nouvelle' systems :